OCDCpro/LAYR/challenge/README.md

 | `AUTH`      | 0x80 | 0x11 | Terminal decrypts the ciphertext to recover `rc`, generates its own 8-byte challenge `rt`, and proves possesion of the key to the card by returning `AES_psk(rt \|\| rc)` using the pre-shared key. |
 | `GET_ID`    | 0x80 | 0x12 | Derive an ephemeral AES session key as `k_eph = AES_psk(rc \|\| rt)` and returns the 16-byte card ID encrypted using that key if authentication was successful. |

-#### Design Environment

-The design environment is set by the hosting institution?
-Do we even want to define this here?

-HM:

-* Baseline setup with librelane and IHP PDK
-* Chip toplevel, padring, scripts etc.
-* Optional: Croc/Hatch toplevel with user logic (RISC-V plus custom hardware)
-* IP Blocks: SPI controller

 #### Functional Verification

 As part of the competition, each team must verify the functional correctness of their "Guardian" chip implementation.
 To support this, we provide a simple HDL-based testbench that sets up the basic environment and enables SPI communication between the keycard and your hardware design.